MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/how-to-print-vendor-payments-list-reports.md

     ms.author: edupont

 ---
-# Print Vendor Payments List Reports
+# Print Vendor Payments List Reports in the German Version

 The **Vendor Payments List** report provides a list of payments for each vendor.
 The report can sort payments chronologically or grouped by vendor.